 Why is on-page optimization important?

 According to BrightEdge, 53.3% of all site traffic comes from organic search.
-This makes business owners pay special attention to their on-page optimization since it plays a crucial role in understanding the user's intent.
+This makes business owners pay special attention to their on-page optimization since it plays a crucial role in understanding a user’s intent.

 To benefit from on-page optimization, you should know its core elements.